alexisjevans/tictactoegame/README.md

 ## Description

 ###### This is a simple game of Tic Tac Toe that serves as my first opportunity to execute what I've learned in the SEI program so far.
-This game of Tic Tac Toe has a more minimalistic interface that uses different colors instead of the traditional X's and O's.
+This game of Tic Tac Toe has a more minimalist style interface that has a simple aesthetic and uses different colors instead of the traditional X's and O's.
 [Click this link to play.](https://angry-hodgkin-1ace95.netlify.app)

 ## Technologies Used
 - HTML